saurav12bhetwal/gfg-160-day-dsa-challenge/README.md

 Input: citations[] = [5, 1, 2, 4, 1]
 Output: 2
 Explanation: There are 3 papers (with citation counts of 5, 2, and 4) that have 2 or more citations.
 However, the H-Index cannot be 3 because there aren't 3 papers with 3 or more citations.

+## 📅 Day 19:
+- ✅ 23.Count Inversions

+Question -Given an array of integers arr[].
+Find the Inversion Count in the array.
+Two elements arr[i] and arr[j] form an inversion if arr[i] > arr[j] and i < j.

+Inversion Count: For an array, inversion count indicates how far (or close) the array is from being sorted.
+If the array is already sorted then the inversion count is 0.
+If an array is sorted in the reverse order then the inversion count is the maximum.

+Examples:

+Input: arr[] = [2, 4, 1, 3, 5]
+Output: 3
+Explanation: The sequence 2, 4, 1, 3, 5 has three inversions (2, 1), (4, 1), (4, 3).